| History This patient had about a six-month history of weight loss

 few weeks before being admitted to the hospital with a high

+fever.
 His evaluation revealed large liver metastases, which appeared

 abscessed, and a large colon cancer as the primary.
 He had